 Search the county's website until you find public information for homes in foreclosure.
+In most counties, the assessor's office maintains such information.
 You can also call the county.
-Depending on the county, you may have to go down to the county court house in person for information about foreclosure properties.
+Depending on the county, you may have to go down to the county courthouse in person for information about foreclosure properties.

 Do Some Research

 Research past local newspapers online or at the local public library for foreclosure public notices.
 This is the most laborious way to get the information you are after on a particular property, though, as these records are not typically indexed by address.